-As Mozilla continues its evolution from browser to platform, more interesting side projects are popping up daily.
+As Mozilla continues its evolution from browser to platform, disease more interesting side projects are popping up daily.
 They range from small-but-useful browser add-ons like

 MozBlog to complete new desktop environments like OEone’s HomeBase via fascinating saucer-crash spin-offs like XP Server.
 (Oh, and this is probably a good place to mention Phoenix for the Mac, which is a good thing because it means there’s now a XUL runtime for OS X which isn’t dog slow.)